 But as the site developed, it was driven by my increasing concerns about the quality of living in many communities, in both rich and developed and poorer nations.

 I was educated in a school that took people from all social classes and I learned to appreciate people for who they were, not for their wealth or social backgrounds.
-Higher education was at the London School of Economics on a local government grant and I worked as a labourer in the holidays.
-LSE was an institution that had a reputation for left wing politics, but his was totally wrong - we were simply encouraged to think for ourselves and avoid mindlessly accepting conventional “wisdom”.
+Higher education was at the London School of Economics on a local government grant.
+LSE was an institution that had a reputation for left wing politics, but this was totally wrong - we were simply encouraged to think for ourselves and avoid mindlessly accepting conventional “wisdom”.

 First experiences as a manager